DrummerViking/tools/README.md

 Generate HTML report listing quarantine messages for a Security Group and its members.
 This report can be sent by e-mail to a list of recipients and/or tenant Admins and/or to the group member themselves.
-The report will be saved to the user's desktop by default or can be modified the ReportFilePath.
+The report will be saved to the user's desktop by default or can be modified in the ReportFilePath parameter.

 [File](Get-QuarantineReport/)